dodwmd/dodwmd.github.io/resume.md

 </div>
 <div class="yui-u">
 <p class="enlarge" align="justify">
-I have a strong analytical and problem solving background in multi-platform systems administration and computing solutions and I am able to identify problems and facilitate solutions in a timely matter.
+With over 15 years of experience in IT and more than 10 years of experience in consulting I’ve managed to work in multiple different IT fields to gain a deep understanding of both the business and technical requirements for projects to succeed.
+I have a strong analytical and problem solving background in multi-platform systems solutions.
+I am able to identify problems and facilitate solutions in a timely matter.
 Therefore, I am most interested in a challenging and responsible position where my initiative, experience, and interpersonal skills will be fully utilized and valued.
 </p>
 </div>
 </div>